Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/RainbowNodeSDKNews.md

 The Node.JS SDK ChangeLog file is available from [ChangeLog](/doc/sdk/node/api/ChangeLogRSS.xml).

 The Rainbow notification about the Node.JS SDK news.
-Follow the `Rainbow API Hub information channel` : Get latest information about Rainbow SDKs and APIs.
+Follow the `Rainbow for Developers information channel` : Get latest information about Rainbow SDKs and APIs.